Queensland Politics, Rebellion & Neoliberalism

 Following his death in 2019, his daughter Nicole said it best.
 “Sam had two great loves in his life, his community and his family.
 His heart would almost burst with pride at each Invasion Day rally, as he witnessed our young people assume the reins of the glorious struggle.
 But Dad also cherished nothing more than spending time with his precious grandchildren.”

-Despite my hostility to the ruling regime, one of my first jobs was working for a state government department.
+Despite my hostility to the ruling regime, one of my first jobs was working for a Queensland government department.
 I managed to find my niche working for the Queensland government as a clerk at the Public Trustee.

 The Public Trustee was in the heart of the city at the corner of Abbott and Spence Streets, bordering on a green oasis known as Anzac Park.
 Formerly a branch of the Commonwealth Bank, the building was demolished along with the park to make way for the Cairns Casino.